Kosančićev Venac: Reconstruction

-First phase, which included streets and façades, began on 7 September 2016.
-The works were styled "historical" by the city authorities, though they indeed were overdue.
-The phase was to be finished in February 2017, but as of May works were not even close to ending, with the streets being dug out, the buildings being covered in nylons and scaffolds and the entire neighborhood being noisy and covered in dust for months.
-Newspapers described Kosančićev venac as the "horror movie scenery", "ghostly" or looking like "during the World War II".
-In June 2017, city urbanist Milutin Folić, announced that the façades will be finished in July, kaldrma only by the end of the year, the library will be revitalized in 2018 and when that is finished, the gallery will be built.
-In August 2017 the deadline for façades was moved to November, to be finished concurrently with kaldrma, which is being arranged according to the plans from 1903.
-However, as of February 2018, the troubled project is not yet finished, while architects denounced the quality of the works.
-The criticism include: frequent pauses and overall length of the works, disappearance of the original kaldrma from some parts of the street, general sloppiness and bad quality, bad leveling and height of the drains which cause formation of the ponds during the rain, several digging ups of the same sections, hodgepodge of the materials used, removal of some trees but not planting any new ones, low quality of the façades which are already cracking, etc. The reconstruction was officially declared finished on 25 February 2018.
+The first phase, which included streets and façades, began on 7 September 2016.
+The projects were styled historically by city authorities, though they were overdue.
+The phase was to be finished in February 2017, but as of May work was not even close to ending, with the streets being dug out, the buildings being covered in nylons and scaffolds, and the entire neighborhood being noisy and covered in dust for months.
+Newspapers described Kosančićev Venac as "horror movie scenery", "ghostly" or looking like "World War II".
+In June 2017, city urbanist Milutin Folić, announced that the façades would be finished in July, kaldrma only by the end of the year, the library would be revitalized in 2018 and when that was finished, the gallery would be built.
+In August 2017, the deadline for façades was moved to November, to be finished concurrently with kaldrma, which was being arranged according to the plans from 1903.
+However, as of February 2018, the troubled project was not yet finished, while architects denounced the quality of the works.
+The criticisms included: frequent pauses and overall length of the works, disappearance of the original kaldrma from some parts of the street, general sloppiness and bad quality, bad leveling and height of the drains which caused formation of ponds during the rain, several digging-ups of the same sections, hodgepodge of the materials used, removal of some trees but not planting any new ones, low quality of the façades which were already cracking, etc. The reconstruction was officially declared finished on 25 February 2018.
 Architect and resident of Kosančićev Venac, Cecilija Bartok, criticized every aspect of the reconstruction (narrowing of the street, change of the materials, displacement of the sewage, incompetence of the workers) stating that the only work that really had to be done was reconstruction of the façades.
-She asserted that the entire neighborhood lost its authenticity and that it is devoid of its charm.
+She asserted that the entire neighborhood lost its authenticity and that it was devoid of its charm.